gmc-code/PC-microbit-micropython/docs/radio/radio_shift_cipher.rst

 Break the code
 -------------------------

+| This gif below has a caesar cipher shift of 1 place.
+Can you decode it?

 .. image:: images/caesar_shift_time_is_key.gif
     :scale: 80 %
     :align: center

 | This script uses radio communication for sending and receiving encrypted messages.
 | The script sets up a radio group, defines a list of secret phrases, and implements a Caesar shift cipher function for encryption.
 | When the A button is pressed, it selects a random secret message, applies the Caesar cipher with a small random shift, sends the encrypted message via radio, and starts a timer.